vesnafarmakpowrs/Powrs.PaymentLink/POWRS.PaymentLink/Root/VaulterApi/PaymentLink/Index.md

         "EComerceContactFullName": "",
         "EComerceResponsiblePersonPhone": "",
         "EComerceContactEmail": "",
-        "IPSOnly": false
+        "IPSOnly": true|false
    },
    "LegalDocuments": {
-        "ContractWithEMIIsNewUpload": false,       -> if it is new file upload then 'true', else 'false' "ContractWithEMI": "",                      -> if it is new file uplad then base 64 string, else string from API "ContractWithVaulterIsNewUpload": false,   -> if it is new file upload then 'true', else 'false' "ContractWithVaulter": "",                  -> if it is new file uplad then base 64 string, else string from API "PromissoryNoteIsNewUpload": false,        -> if it is new file upload then 'true', else 'false' "PromissoryNote": "",                       -> if it is new file uplad then base 64 string, else string from API "BusinessCooperationRequestIsNewUpload": false,    -> if it is new file upload then 'true', else 'false' "BusinessCooperationRequest": ""                    -> if it is new file uplad then base 64 string, else string from API
+        "ContractWithEMIIsNewUpload": true|false,       -> if it is new file upload then 'true', else 'false' "ContractWithEMI": "",                      -> if it is new file uplad then base 64 string, else string from API "ContractWithVaulterIsNewUpload": true|false,   -> if it is new file upload then 'true', else 'false' "ContractWithVaulter": "",                  -> if it is new file uplad then base 64 string, else string from API "PromissoryNoteIsNewUpload": true|false,        -> if it is new file upload then 'true', else 'false' "PromissoryNote": "",                       -> if it is new file uplad then base 64 string, else string from API "BusinessCooperationRequestIsNewUpload": true|false,    -> if it is new file upload then 'true', else 'false' "BusinessCooperationRequest": "",                    -> if it is new file uplad then base 64 string, else string from API
+        "RequestForPromissoryNotesRegistrationIsNewUpload": true|false,
+        "RequestForPromissoryNotesRegistration": "",
+        "CardOfDepositedSignaturesIsNewUpload": true|false,
+        "CardOfDepositedSignatures": "",
    }
 }
 ````